Nico-Curti/rFBP/README.md

 The project is written in c++ language with the support of c++17 standard (*make sure that your c++ compiler support it!*).
 If you want enable the OpenMP support (*4.5 version is required*) compile the library with `-DOMP=ON`.

+If you use MagT configuration, please download the `atanherf coefficients` file before running.
+You can find a downloader script inside the [scripts](https://github.com/Nico-Curti/rFBP/tree/master/scripts) folder.
+Enter in that folder and just run `python dowload_atanherf.py`.

 ## Installation

 To build the executables, clone the repo and then type